-(1) A person shall not operate an enterprise or an organisation whose purpose is the direct provision to commercial air transport of catering supplies and stores within or from Uganda, without a Catering Operator Security Programme approved by the authority and a certificate issued by the authority.

-(2) An application for a Catering Operator Security Programme shall contain-

-- (a) provisions that meet the requirements of the National Civil Aviation Security Programme and these Regulations; - (b) details of how the catering operator intends to comply with and maintain the requirements set out in the National Civil Aviation Security Programme; - (c) procedures for- - (i) ensuring appropriate security control of catering supplies; - (ii) ensuring the security of buildings, premises where catering supplies and stores are prepared and the vehicles that transport the supplies; - (iii) recruitment, pre-employment background checks and training of staff involved in the implementation of security controls; and

-(iv) reporting of incidents; and

-(d) any other matter prescribed by the authority.
+- (1) A person shall not operate an enterprise or an organisation whose purpose is the direct provision to commercial air transport of catering supplies and stores within or from Uganda, without a Catering Operator Security Programme approved by the authority and a certificate issued by the authority. - (2) An application for a Catering Operator Security Programme shall contain- - (a) provisions that meet the requirements of the National Civil Aviation Security Programme and these Regulations; - (b) details of how the catering operator intends to comply with and maintain the requirements set out in the National Civil Aviation Security Programme; - (c) procedures for - ensuring that catering, stores and supplies intended for carriage on commercial flights are subjected to appropriate security controls, which may include a supply chain security process or screening and thereafter protected until loaded onto the aircraft; - (ii) ensuring the security of buildings, premises where catering supplies and stores are prepared and the vehicles that transport the supplies; - (iii) recruitment, pre-employment background checks and training of staff involved in the implementation of security controls; and - (iv) reporting of incidents; and - (d) any other matter prescribed by the authority.

-(3) The Catering Operator shall review and update the Catering Operator Security Programme when need arises after an act of unlawful interference and atleast once every two years.
+(3) The Catering Operator shall review and update the Catering Operator Security Programme as and when need arises after an act of unlawful interference and at least once every two years.

-18. Application for approval of Security Programme.
+20. Application for approval of Security Programme

-(1) The applicant shall, where a security programme is required to be approved by the authority under regulations 13, 14, 15, 16 and 17 of these Regulations-

-- (a) submit the programme to the authority, ensuring that the programme meets the requirements of the National Aviation Security Programme, these Regulations and any other relevant law; and - (b) pay the fee prescribed by the authority.

-(2) A security programme submitted to the authority for approval under sub regulation (1) shall be in triplicate and shall be signed by the applicant or by a person authorized by the applicant on his or her behalf.
+- (1) The applicant shall, where a security programme is required to be approved by the authority under regulations 13, 15, 16, 17 and 18 of these Regulations- - (a) submit the programme to the authority, ensuring that the programme meets the requirements of the National Aviation Security Programme, these Regulations and any other relevant law; and - (b) pay the fee prescribed by the authority. - (2) A security programme submitted to the authority for approval under subregulation(1) shall be in triplicate and shall be signed by the applicant or by a person authorised by the applicant on his or her behalf.

-19. Approval of Security Programme.
+21. Approval of Security Programme

-(1) Where the authority is satisfied that a security programme submitted under regulation 18, meets the requirements of these Regulations, the National Civil Aviation Security Programme and any other relevant law, the authority shall, within thirty days after receipt of the programme, approve the security programme.

-(2) Where the authority determines that a security programme submitted under regulation 18 does not meet the requirements of the National Civil Aviation Security Programme or relevant law, the authority shall, within thirty days after receipt of the programme, direct the applicant to modify and re-submit the security programme to the authority within thirty days.

-(3) Where the authority is satisfied that a security programme resubmitted under sub regulation (2) meets the requirements of these Regulations, the National Civil Aviation Security Programme and any other relevant law, the authority shall, within fifteen days after receipt of the programme, approve the security programme.
+- (1) Where the authority is satisfied that a security programme submitted under regulation 20, meets the requirements of these Regulations, the National Civil Aviation Security Programme and any other relevant law, the authority shall, within thirty days after receipt of the programme, approve the security programme. - (2) Where the authority determines that a security programme submitted under regulation 20 does not meet the requirements of the National Civil Aviation Security Programme or relevant law, the authority shall, within thirty days after receipt of the programme, direct the applicant to modify and re-submit the security programme to the authority within thirty days. - (3) Where the authority is satisfied that a security programme re-submitted under subregulation(2) meets the requirements of these Regulations, the National Civil Aviation Security Programme and any other relevant law, the authority shall, within fifteen days after receipt of the programme, approve the security programme.

-20. Changed conditions affecting security.
+22. Changed conditions affecting security